Go Back Email LinkDownload PDF

 • Whisk the sauce mixture again to blend and add it to the wok; stir fry until the sauce has thickened, about 1 more minute.

 • Add the peanuts to the wok and transfer the kung pao chicken to a serving dish.
-Top with green onion tops, as desired.
+Top with the remaining sliced green onion tops (dark green).

-• Serve the kung pao chicken with hot cooked rice and offer any remaining sliced green onion tops on the side.
+• Serve the kung pao chicken with hot cooked rice.

 Nutrition